-The financial statements have been prepared on the historical cost basis.
+The financial statements have been prepared on the historical cost basis with investments being valued under fair value through profit or loss.
 The principal accounting policies are set out below.
 The Company has applied the exemption under section 408 of the Companies Act 2006 and has not included the individual profit and loss account statement in the financial statements.